Ajiboye48/ROAD-ACCIDENT-REPORT/README.md

 4. Promote the use of intelligent transport systems (ITS) for better traffic monitoring
 5. Encourage annual safety audits and public release of traffic data for transparency and policy formulation

+### **Data Story: Road Traffic Accidents in Nigeria (2021–2023)**
+Understanding the Human and Regional Impact Through Dashboard Insights To uncover deeper insights into the nature and impact of road traffic accidents across Nigeria, this dashboard focuses on six key indicators across all 36 states and the FCT.
+Each visualization reveals distinct patterns that, together, tell a comprehensive story of road safety challenges in Nigeria between 2021 and 2023